tdbe/Tdbe-2023-URP-DOTS-ECS-Graphics-Physics/README.md

 - I made what I think is a cool multithreaded RandomnessComponent using nativeArray, persistent state, and local plus per-game seeds.
 - simple but reusable Random Spawner aspect, also used in targeted spawning of child rocks.
 - resizeable window / teleport bounds
-- equipped pickups are visible on you and have modding behaviour to you or to what you shoot (e.g. go through objects).
+- equipped pickups are visible on you and have modding behaviour to your health or to your shooting (e.g. go through objects).
 - tweakable health and time to live on *everything that moves* including rocks.
 - tweakable damage dealing from everything that moves.
 - randomized PCG for variable rate update groups, randomized and/or binary sizes as well, for enemies and rocks.